Ancient forest project Overview

 Washington Cascades

-The Cascade Range runs like a spine through the middle of Washington State and traps precipitation of weather systems originating from the coast.
+The Cascade Range runs like a spine through the middle of Washington State and traps precipitation from weather systems originating from the coast.
 As opposed to the near-constant rain that feeds the trees in the Olympic Peninsula and the coast, trees in the Washington Cascades are nourished by the ample snowpack that falls throughout the winter.
-Giant Douglas Firs and western red cedars dominate the the valleys and hillsides throughout the mountainous region.
+Giant Douglas firs and western red cedars dominate the valleys and hillsides throughout the mountainous region.

-In the north, several beautiful overnight backpacking trails into prime virgin ancient old-growth forest exist in and around North Cascades National Park and up into Lower Mainland, Canada.
+In the north, several beautiful overnight backpacking trails into prime, virgin ancient old-growth forest exist in and around North Cascades National Park and up into the Lower Mainland, Canada.
 These hikes are situated in deep valleys that cut far below the rocky, vertical peaks.

-Further south, the valleys and flat lands around Mount Rainier and Mount St. Helens, two of Cascadia’s tallest mountains, receive enough precipitation to produce stellar Cascadian old-growth forests.
-Both parks are home to a number of beautiful trails that lead through giant Douglas fir, hemlocks, and cedars.
+Farther south, the valleys and flatlands around Mount Rainier and Mount St. Helens, two of Cascadia’s tallest mountains, receive enough precipitation to produce stellar Cascadian old-growth forests.
+Both parks are home to a number of beautiful trails that lead through giant Douglas firs, hemlocks, and cedars.
 Due to their federally protected status, these ancient forests are generally protected from the extensive logging and deforestation that occurred beyond their borders.
-The result is miles of undisturbed giant trees, rain-soaked moss, rich plant-life, and abundant wildlife.
+The result is miles of undisturbed giant trees, rain-soaked moss, rich plant life, and abundant wildlife.

 Click Here for Full Report